leamaria-r/Sitrineo/Sitrineo Physics/README.md

 # The code
-  The Sitrineo Project file contains :\n
+  The Sitrineo Project file contains :
   -Various functions to calculate analytically the activity of our radioactive source -A Class to describe the physical aspect of the project